pkgw/website-netlify-experiment/content/howto/print-to-remarkable-on-fedora.md

 **Update 2020-May-29:** It seems that the most recent versions of `rmapi` care about the extension of the filename that you upload.
 I’ve modified the above script to hardcode `.pdf`.
-Maybe it need to be smarter?
+Maybe it needs to be smarter?